-Huskies are arguably the most beautiful dog breed out there, and their owners would agree to that five times over.
+Huskies are arguably one of the most beautiful dog breeds, and their owners would agree to that five times over.
 Their amazing eyes nestled among their incredible coat make them one of the most desirable dog breeds.

 Without proper energy outlets, these pups will get a little anxious.
 That’s why it’s important to have the best possible toys in your arsenal to keep your Siberian Husky busy for hours on end.
 There are many different options, including toys for fetching versus chewing, and both should be given consideration.